Make the workforce fluent.

 CISO

-Approved-tool surface, sanctioned patterns, and a fluency telemetry that flags shadow use early.
+Approved-tool footprint, sanctioned patterns, and a fluency telemetry that flags shadow use early.
 Scored on coverage of sanctioned use and time-to-detect drift.

 How fluency compounds